Melindrea/githooks/README.md

 ## git push
 CWD is set to the top level of the working tree in all of the following hooks.

+All server-side scripts have CWD = `.git`.
+Anything printed to the terminal is returned to the local script with "remote: " prepending every row.

 ### pre-push
 * Timing: before pushing
 * Parameters